 The questions really depend on your wardrobe, amount of clutter, style and so on and these often vary from person to person.
 But the key principal is to ultimately be able to answer the basic question which is “Do I really really, really need it?”
 Finally remember, “When in doubt, throw it out!”

-I have seen some people start a declutter process very enthusiastically but, as it progresses, it ends up becoming more of a cleaning and organising exercise than a decluttering one.
+This is another of the common decluttering mistakes people make—they start the process very enthusiastically but, as it progresses, it ends up becoming more of a cleaning and organising exercise than a decluttering one.
 This happens because people think of organising as decluttering.
 Clean, neatly stacked clutter is also clutter.
 Anything that doesn’t add value to your life and is taking up space, time and money to upkeep and maintain is clutter.
 It doesn’t matter if it is stacked up neatly in pretty labelled boxes.

 5. Keeping items for emotional reasons

-7. Going back on a shopping spree immediately after a declutter exercise
+7. Going back on a shopping spree immediately after decluttering

-Obviously you will create space after a declutter exercise.
+Obviously you will create space after a decluttering exercise.
 But that is the point.
 The reason we engage in this exercise is to clear out unwanted stuff so that there is enough space for what matters.
 Don’t mistake it for extra space, because it is not.
-The biggest mistake some of us make is buy more garments as soon as there is little extra space available in the wardrobe.
+One of the biggest decluttering mistakes many of us make is buy more garments as soon as there is little extra space available in the wardrobe.
 We have become used to spending money we haven’t yet earned on things we don’t need to impress people that don’t matter.
 Tame that shopaholic in you!
 Believe me life feels fuller and more beautiful with less.
 Less really is more.

 Spot an error in this article?
 A typo maybe?
 Or an incorrect source?
 Let us know!